-You won’t need a fancy juice machine for this Tropical Carrot Juice!
-We’ll basically just blend everything together until smooth.
+You won’t need a fancy juice machine for this easy carrot juice!
+You’ll basically just blend everything together until smooth.
 After blending you can go two routes:

 Route 1: Strain – Pour the carrot juice mixture through a nut milk bag to remove the fibers and create a juice.